Helping you free your child of an eating disorder

 The work towards full recovery: school, exercise, appetite, relapse-prevention and the rest (Phase 2)

 Is your child now ready for more autonomy?
 What is too much, too soon?
-How to coach, manage risk, experiment and deal with uncertainty.
-We look at freedom around school, exercise, holidays, rule-free eating, body image, preparation for college, relapse prevention, and total recovery.
+How to coach, manage risk, experiment, and deal with uncertainty.
+We explore school, exercise, holidays, rule-free eating, body image, preparation for college, relapse prevention, and total recovery.

 Extracts from Chapter 10 of 'Anorexia and other eating disorders – how to help your child eat well and be well'